Portrait Author:Watanabe On← Back

 17

-“Conceal your pistol and return home.
-Should you refuse, it shall not go well for you.”
-With these words, Dorian turned on his heel and withdrew from the spot in measured silence.
+“Hide your pistol and return home.”
+“Otherwise, it won’t do you any good.”
+With that, Dorian turned on his heel and quietly withdrew from the scene.

 18

-Suddenly, the grass about twenty yards ahead of them swayed, and a black-eared rabbit darted out.
-Geoffrey quickly shouldered his gun and took aim at it.
-“Stay your hand!”
+Suddenly, the grass thicket about twenty yards ahead of them swayed, and a black-eared rabbit darted out.
+Geoffrey swiftly shouldered the gun and took aim.
+“Wait!”
 Dorian cried out involuntarily.
 But it was already too late.
-Two cries rang out.
-One was the rabbit’s cry; the other, a dreadful human scream.
+Two cries were heard.
+One was the rabbit’s cry, and the other was a dreadful human scream.
+19

 20